dingjiangang/deep-compress/results_lenet_5/readme.txt

-a folder for saving pickle results for LeNet-5
+a folder for saving pickle results for LeNet-5 — very small ret lr